spurwadi2/v2/about/index.md

 So I set out to build tools that work the way I do.

-Tools for the creative space — the 53 centimeters that magically link head, heart, and hand.
+Tools for the creative space that magically link head, heart, and hand.
 Tools as simple as pencil and paper.
 Tools so essential, I  really can't imagine work without them.

 > For